 After January 2018, the Institute has started adapting its policy to the standards of Open, Transparent and Merit recruitment for researchers.
 The first step was to analyse the current state of IUNG-PIB regulation, taking into account Polish laws.
-This analysis has shown that although great step forward in the recent two years has been made, there are still many issues that need to be change.
+This analysis has shown that although a great step forward in the recent two years has been made, there are still many issues that need to be changed.
 OTM-R practices were included in the Director’s regulation regarding Research Vacancies Competition Commission appointment.

-We have updated our action plan and sets out the focus of our HR strategy for the next 3 years (March 2018-March 2021).
-This plan includes continuing actions from our previous action plan and further actions that will build on progress achieved to date.
+We have updated our action plan and set out the focus of our HR strategy for the next 3 years (March 2018-March 2021).
+This plan includes continuing actions from our previous action plan and further actions that will build on the progress achieved to date.
 IUNG will continue to monitor progress towards our action plan.

 - IUNG Human Resources Strategy for Researchers with Action Plan (HRS4R) (VII 2021- IX 2024)

 - IUNG Open Transparent and Merit Based recruitment (OTM-R) policy

 - Declaration of commitment to “The European Charter for Researchers” and “The Code of Conduct for the Recruitment for Researchers”

 - The European Charter for Researchers

 - The Code of Conduct for the Recruitment of Researchers

 - IUNG-PIB Human Resources Strategy for Researchers with Action Plan (HRS4R) – (Revised – March 2018)IUNG-PIB H